-The following recommendations can help support the conclusion that native mussels and non-pulmonate snails no longer exist in the Jordan River and Utah Lake:
+The following are recommended to determine the distribution and status of Unionoida and non-pulmonate snails in the Jordan River drainage and help reduce extinction risk:

-- Expand the mollusk survey area and revisit Jordan River sites that the BLM/USU BugLab reported as having live Fluminicola and Pyrgulopsis in 2004.
-Snail population abundances can fluctuate yearly and may naturally have greater abundances in the future and therefore may be more detectable. - Increase mollusk sampling efforts in Utah Lake. - Develop and add eDNA sampling methods to the program.
+- Expand the mollusk survey area and revisit Jordan River sites at least every 3 years. - Survey the location that the BLM/USU BugLab reported as having live Fluminicola and Pyrgulopsis in 2004.
+Snail population abundances can fluctuate yearly and may naturally have greater or lesser abundances in the future and therefore detectability rates may change. - Increase mollusk survey efforts in Utah Lake and tributaries. - Develop and add eDNA sampling methods to the program.